 Percent reduction within a column followed by a different letter in uppercase differ significantly (HSD).

-The second most effective treatment was Flubendiamide, which resulted in infestation levels of 21.61% after one day, 41.95% after three days, and 82.64% after seven days in the first spray.After 7- days of the second application, all insecticides were found best effective and significantly differ from each other ((F (4, 14) =203.65) and (F (4, 14) =59.92) during 2023 and 2024, respectively.
+After 7- days of the second application, all insecticides were found best effective and significantly differ from each other during 2023 and 2024, respectively.
 These findings indicate that Spinetoram 11.7% SC and Flubendiamide 39.35% SC were the most effective treatments against the litchi fruit borer across both years, with Spinetoram consistently yielding the best results.
-The lowest effective insecticide, Azadirachtin 1000 ppm, protected nearly 75% of litchi fruits from seed borer infestation.Present research findings showed that Flubendiamide and Chlorantraniliprole were the next best of Spinetoram.
+The lowest effective insecticide, Azadirachtin 1000 ppm, protected nearly 75 per cent of litchi fruits from seed borer infestation.

 Hung (2008) revealed C. sinensis larvae bored into the fruit, causing internal damage and leading to premature fruit drop.
 Effective insecticide, Spinetoram is a novel spinosyn insecticide with translaminar action which disrupts insect nervous function by modulating nicotinic acetylcholine receptor activity (Zhang et al., 2018).
-In line with the present study, Upadhyay et al. (2020) and Suman et al. (2024) reported foliar application of Spinosad, Flubendiamide and Chlorantraniliprole significantly reduced the litchi fruit borer in litchi fruits.
-Upadhyay et al. (2020) reported that the insecticide chlorantraniliprole (18.5% w/w SC) and Flubendiamide (39.35% m/m SC) each were found to be most efficient against C. sinensis and could be applied at the rate of 1 ml per 3 litre of water when fruit size was about pea and applied 3 times with 10 days interval.
-Suman et al. (2024) revealed the lowest number of fruit infestations was recorded with Lambda-cyhalothrin followed by Spinosad application where 30 to 70 % fruit drop was reduced.
+In line with the present study, Upadhyay et al. (2020) and Suman et al. (2024) reported that foliar application of Spinosad, Flubendiamide and Chlorantraniliprole significantly reduced the litchi fruit borer.
+Upadhyay et al. (2020) reported that chlorantraniliprole (18.5% w/w SC) and Flubendiamide (39.35% m/m SC) were found to be most efficient against C. sinensis when applied at 0.3 mL/ lit water when fruit size was about pea size.
+Suman et al. (2024) recorded the lower level of fruit infestations from 30 to 70 per cent while using Lambda-cyhalothrin followed by Spinosad .
 Similarly, Flubendiamide was reported as one of the most effective insecticides for the management of lepidopteran borers in many fruit and other crops (Vijayraghvendra and Basavangoud, 2017; Devi and Singh, 2016; Dhaka et al., 2015).
 Comparatively, neem-based insecticides were found to be least effective as in the case reported in legume pod borer, Maruca vitrata (Lepidoptera: Pyralidae) and fruit borer species in guava (Yule and Srinivasan, 2013; Kaul and Yogesh, 2003).
 Conventional chemical insecticides belonging to organochlorine, organophosphate, and carbamate groups have residual toxicity, resistance, and resurgence problems in many crops (Rao et al., 2019).
 Choudhary et al. (2022) reported that insecticides belonging to nAChR allosteric, nAChR agonist, and respiration targets mode of action can be recommended to manage insect pests on a rotational basis to reduce insecticidal resistance.
 Thus, it was important to evaluate safer target-specific insecticide molecules and integrate them into management options for the management of litchi seed borer, C. sinensis.
 Effective insecticide molecules from the present study have belonged to multiple modes of action groups for the management of litchi seed borer, C. sinensis.

 Conclusion

-The present study provides valuable information on newer generation insecticides available for the management of litchi seed borer, C. Sinensis in litchi orchards.Based on the per cent reduction of seed borer in litchi fruits, it is suggested that the application of Spinetoram 11.7% SC @ 0.4 ml, Flubendiamide 39.35% SC @ 0.4 ml and Chlorantraniliprole 18.5% SC @ 0.4 ml may be followed in litchi orchards one at the fruit pea stage and the second at 15 days after the first spray.
-Rotation of insecticides is also suggested to delay the development of resistance in C. Sinensis against any specific insecticides.
+The present study provides valuable information on efficacy of newer generation insecticides against litchi seed borer, C. Sinensis.
+Based on the per cent reduction of seed borer in litchi fruits, it is suggested that the application of Spinetoram 11.7% SC @ 0.4 mL, Flubendiamide 39.35% SC @ 0.4 mL and Chlorantraniliprole 18.5% SC @ 0.4 mL may be followed in litchi orchards one at the fruit pea stage and the second at 15 days after the first spray.
+Rotation of insecticides may be adopted to get good level of population reduction of this pests and give way to delay the development of resistance in C. Sinensis..